-The 10 Best Perennials to Plant This Spring (According to the Experts)
+The 10 Best Spring Perennials to Plant Come Springtime

 Fun fact: A mature Itoh peony plant can produce 50(!) or more flowers in one spring season.
 With their enormous flowers, vigorous growth and leafy foliage, they’re total showstoppers.

 These delicate, old-fashioned favorites boast clusters of heart-shaped flowers and a long blooming season.
 Try pairing with hostas and ferns that will fill in your garden when their foliage retreats in summer.

 If you haven’t added clematis to your garden yet, spring is the season to start and this low-growing, bushy variety has the prettiest bell-shaped, indigo flowers.
 Look to it to lift your spirits from early spring through early summer.

 Looking for a pop of bold color?
 Werner is one of the best (and most underappreciated) perennials for borders.
 It thrives in cool summer climates, blooming from late spring into the summer, and bonus: It often remains evergreen in mild winter regions.

 With their flashy foliage and ruffled petals, irises provide a classic grace note to modern and classic gardens alike.
 FYI: Irises tend to perform best in full sun, but this particular species is more shade-tolerant than most.